kimothokamau/kimothokamaublog/content/blog/binance-2fa/index.md

 ![copy-type-code](./copy-type-code1.jpg)

 - Go back to the binance (web browser and not mobile app) security settings and click **Next** to go to Step 3, where you are advised to write the code on a piece of paper and store it somewhere safe.
-You will need this code to setup Google Authenticator 2FA on a new phone incase you change phones for whatever reason.
+You will need this code to setup Google Authenticator 2FA on a new phone in case you change phones for whatever reason.

 - Click **Next** to go to the last step.
 - Open the **Google Authenticator** app and copy the 6 digit code you see.
 See screenshot below
 >Note that the 6-digit code changes after a few seconds.
-You need to enter it and click sumbit before it expires
+You need to enter it and click submit before it expires
-- Enter your binance password and the 6 digit code that you got from previous step.
+- Enter your binance password and the 6 digit code that you got from the previous step.
 See screenshot below
 - Click **Submit**.
 If everything is correct, then you will get a green **Success** alert message at the top right

 ![first2fa code](./first2facode.jpg)